 Your child’s physical therapist will take a health history and perform tests to assess your child’s range of motion, muscle strength, tone and stiffness, motor skills and gait.
 The therapist will also determine whether there’s a need for specialized equipment.

-Children’s physical therapy services are available at all nine of our outpatient locations.
+Children’s physical therapy services are available at all three of our outpatient locations.
 In addition to outpatient care, our therapists also provide inpatient rehabilitation.